andreamazz/SlideOutNavigation/README.md

 AMOptionsTableIconMaxSize         // @(float), the default menu item's icon.
 Defaults to @44 AMOptionsSlideoutTime             // @(float), The default duration of the open/close animation.
 Defaults to @0.15 AMOptionsTableBadgeHeight         // @(float), The table badge height.
-Defaults to @20
+Defaults to @20 AMOptionsSlideShadowOffset        // @(float), The shadow's offset under the content controller.
+Defaults to -6 AMOptionsSlideShadowOpacity       // @(float), The shadow's opacity under the content controller.
+Defaults to 0.4
 ```

 sample usage: